Two Years' Vacation: Plot summary

-The story takes place in March 1860 and opens with a group of schoolboys aged between eight and fourteen on board a 100-ton schooner called the Sleuth moored at Auckland, New Zealand, and preparing to set off on a six-week vacation.
+The story opens in March 1860 with a group of schoolboys aged between eight and fourteen on board a 100-ton schooner called the Sleuth moored at Auckland, New Zealand, and preparing to set off on a six-week vacation.
 With the exception of the oldest boy Gordon, an American, and Briant and Jack, two French brothers, all the boys are British.

 While the schooner's crew are ashore, the moorings are cast-off under unknown circumstances and the ship drifts to sea, where it is caught by a storm.
 Twenty-two days later, the boys find themselves cast upon the shore of an uncharted island, which they name "Chairman Island."
 They go on many adventures and even catch wild animals while trying to survive.
 They remain there for the next two years until a passing ship sinks in the close vicinity of the island.
 The ship had been taken over by mutineers, intent on trafficking slaves.
-With the aid of two of the surviving members of the original crew, the boys are able to defeat the mutineers and make their escape from the island, which they find out is close to the Chilean coast (Hanover-Island located at 50°56’ S, 74°47’ W).
+With the aid of two of the surviving members of the original crew, the boys are able to defeat the mutineers and make their escape from the island, which they find out is close to the Chilean coast (Hanover Island, located at 50°56’ S, 74°47’ W).